wpeventmanager/wp-user-profile-avatar/readme.txt

 == Description ==

-WordPress avatar or User Profile Avatar you can easily change by WP User Profile Avatar.
-WP User Profile Avatar allows you to use any photos uploaded into your Media Library or use photo url as an avatar instead of using Gravatar.
+WP User Profile Avatar allow you to change default WordPress avatar or User profile picture.
+You can use any photos uploaded into your Media Library or use custom photo url as an avatar instead of using Gravatar.

 **Plugin Features**